 The AP PeerKey protocol provides session identification and data confidentiality for an AP-to-AP

 connection.
-An AP PeerKey association is composed of an SMKSA and an STKSA.
+An AP PeerKey association is composed of a Mesh PMKSA and a Mesh TKSA.

 AP PeerKey uses various functions and data to accomplish its task and assumes certain properties about